vinitkumar/.vim/Readme.md

 ## .Vim

-My vim configuration for writing Python, JavaScript, Go and Rust.
+My vim configuration for writing code and prose.

 ![vim-screenshot](./macvim.png)

-For terminal emulator, I use Alacritty in combination with Vim & tmux.
-IMHO, it has the fastest Developer Experience on Mac.
+I use Terminal.app on macOS catalina with SF Mono font.

 ### How to Install?